o3de/o3de.org/content/docs/user-guide/testing/test-suites/_index.md

 To obtain a build that has all system functionalities tested, users will have to wait until the Main Suite passes.

-If a user is looking for more than functional validation, they should pick the last successful build from Periodic Suite.
+If a user is looking for deeper functional validation, they should pick the last successful build from Periodic Suite.